 There’s a really old storytelling trope: A trickster girl — and it is usually a girl — overcomes an Opponent with word play rather than physical tousle.
 Oftentimes the ‘word play’ is simply guessing the opponent’s real name.

-Contains Breaking Bad spoilers.
+This post contains Breaking Bad spoilers.
 But hopefully you’ve already seen that if you wanted to.

 The Importance Of Names